nachocaru/xaprb.com/content/blog/2008-11-20-an-alternative-to-the-mysql-query-analyzer.md

 ### Footnotes

 <p id="footnote1">
-  [1] From the article: &#8220;You basically have to redirect your application to connect to the Proxy port.&#8221;
+  [1] From the article: "You basically have to redirect your application to connect to the Proxy port."
 </p>

 <p id="footnote2">
-  [2] The slave SQL thread&#8217;s utilization is the amount of time it stays busy.
+  [2] The slave SQL thread's utilization is the amount of time it stays busy.
 This is different from measuring the queries the slave SQL thread executes.
-The Percona patches can do both; MySQL Query Analyzer does neither, since replication doesn&#8217;t go through a proxy.
-Both are extremely useful in <a href="http://www.mysqlperformanceblog.com/2008/10/08/three-ways-to-know-when-a-mysql-slave-is-about-to-start-lagging/">predicting and measuring a replication slave&#8217;s workload</a>.
+The Percona patches can do both; MySQL Query Analyzer does neither, since replication doesn't go through a proxy.
+Both are extremely useful in <a href="http://www.mysqlperformanceblog.com/2008/10/08/three-ways-to-know-when-a-mysql-slave-is-about-to-start-lagging/">predicting and measuring a replication slave's workload</a>.
 </p>

 <p id="footnote3">
-  [3] Aggregating queries and then filtering by table isn&#8217;t the same thing as measuring how many Handler operations are performed against the table.
-The Percona patches include SHOW TABLE_STATISTICS, SHOW INDEX_STATISTICS, and SHOW USER_STATISTICS, which are functionality ported from Google&#8217;s patches.
+  [3] Aggregating queries and then filtering by table isn't the same thing as measuring how many Handler operations are performed against the table.
+The Percona patches include SHOW TABLE_STATISTICS, SHOW INDEX_STATISTICS, and SHOW USER_STATISTICS, which are functionality ported from Google's patches.
 These let you know exactly how much work is done.
 This is what I call per-object statistics.
 </p>

  [1]: http://www.mysql.com/trials/enterprise